The 19 Best Cities to Visit in Japan with Stunning Scenery

 (Source: JAPAN Forward)

-Must-See Places in Japan with Natural Beauty
+Best Places to Visit in Japan for Natural Lovers

 12. Hakone